-Costamare was incorporated as part of a reorganization to acquire the ownership interest in 53 ship-owning companies (the "predecessor companies") owned by the Konstantakopoulos family (Vasileios Konstantakopoulos and his three sons Messrs.
+Costamare was incorporated as part of a reorganization to acquire the ownership interest in 53 ship-owning companies (the Costainiare was incorporated as part of a reorganization to acquire the ownership interest in 35 ship owning companies the "predecessor companies") owned by the Konstantakopoulos family (Vasileios Konstantakopoulos and his three sons Messrs.
 Konstantinos Konstantakopoulos, Achillefs Konstantakopoulos and Christos Konstantakopoulos, together the "Family").
 The reorganization was completed in November 2008.
-On November 4, 2010, Costamare completed its initial public offering in the United States under the United States Securities Act of 1933, as amended.
-Furthermore, on March 27, 2012 and on October 19, 2012, the Company completed two follow-on public offerings in the United States under the United States Securities Act of 1933, as amended, and issued 7,500,000 shares and 7,000,000 shares, respectively, par value \$0.0001, at a public offering price of \$14.10 per share and \$14.00 per share, respectively, increasing the issued share capital to 74,800,000 shares.
+On November 4, 2010, Costamare completed its initial public offering in the United States under the United States Securities Act of 1933, as amended, and Company completed two follow-on public offerings in the United States Securities Act of 1933, as amended, and issued 7,500,000 shares and 7,000,000 shares, respectively, par value \$0.0001, at a public offering price of \$14.10 per share and \$14.00 per share, respectively, increasing the issued share capital to 74,800,000 shares.
 At December 31, 2012, members of the Family owned, directly or indirectly, approximately 64.8% of the outstanding common shares, in the aggregate.